kumahq/kuma/docs/madr/decisions/005-policy-matching.md

 to:
   - targetRef:
       kind: Mesh
-    outboundConf: ... # conf for all outbounds
+    conf: ... # conf for all outbounds
 ```

 policy can select an HTTPRoute: